Xe/site/blog/how-send-email-nim-2019-08-28.markdown

   -b=, --body=     string  REQUIRED  set body
 ```

-I hope this helps, this module is gong to be used in my future post on how to
+I hope this helps, this module is going to be used in my future post on how to
 create an application using Nim's [Jester][jester] framework.

 [nimsmtp]: https://nim-lang.org/docs/smtp.html